Man on Fire (Quinnell novel): Plot

 In Italy, wealthy families often hire bodyguards to protect family members from the threat of kidnapping.
 When Rika Balletto urges her husband Ettore, a wealthy textiles producer living in Milan, to hire a bodyguard for their daughter Pinta, he is doubtful but agrees.
 After some searching, he finally settles for an American named Creasy.

-Creasy, once purposeful and lethal former sergeant of French Foreign Legion and mercenary, has become a depressed and burnt-out alcoholic.
+Creasy, once a purposeful and lethal sergeant in the French Foreign Legion and now a mercenary, has become a depressed and burnt-out alcoholic.
 To keep him occupied, his companion Guido suggests that Creasy should get a job and offers to set him up as a bodyguard.
 Thus, he is hired by the Ballettos, where he meets his charge, Pinta.

 Creasy barely tolerates the precocious child and her pestering questions about him and his life.
 But slowly, she chips away at his seemingly impenetrable exterior, his defences drop, and he opens up to her.
 They become friends and he replaces her parents in their absences, giving her advice, guidance and help with her competition running: he is even spurred to give up his drinking and return to his former physical prowess.
 But Creasy's life is shattered when Pinta is kidnapped by the Mafia, despite his efforts to protect her.

 Creasy is wounded during the kidnapping and as he lies in a hospital bed Guido keeps him informed of the goings on.
 Soon enough, Guido returns with the news that the exchange went bad and Pinta was found dead in a car, suffocated on her own vomit.
 She had also been raped by her captors.